jprknight/Office365FiddlerExtensionSite/_posts/2019-04-18-Fiddler-Capturing-and-Decrypting-Traffic-on-the-same-or-different-network.md

     a.
 A wireless router to connect a mobile device via WiFi to the same network as your Windows computer running Fiddler.

     b.
-A public IP address on the internet you can point your mobile device or computer to.
+A public IP address on the internet to point your mobile device or computer to.
 3. Make sure both 'Capture HTTPS CONNECTs' and 'Decrypt HTTPS traffic' are selected in Fiddler under the Tools menu, Options, HTTPS tab.
 4. Make sure the ‘Allow remote computers to connect’ is checked in Fiddler under the Tools, Options, Connections tab.
 5. Take note of your Fiddler listening port on the Connections tab.
-You will need to add any required firewall rules to allow this inbound traffic.
+Firewall rules will need to added to allow this inbound traffic.

 Fig 1: